welshk91/FinanceApp/README.md

 * Plan Rate should be Enum
 * Plan Rate should have year and seconds/minutes to test internally
 * Let Drawer handle Accounts?
-* Move ListViews to RecyclerViews
-* Move ActionMode into it's own class with Interface
 * Improve Drawer/Hamburger menu
 * Fix Memory Leaks (look into [LeakCanary](https://github.com/square/leakcanary))
 * Fork [Wizard Pager](https://github.com/romannurik/Android-WizardPager) and put up an aar on Maven/Gradle